johaupt/johaupt.github.io/_posts/2020-02-01-pandas_cross_validation.md

 ---
 layout: post
-title:  "Saving and Analyzing Cross-Validation Results with Pandas"
+title:  "Modularization: Saving Model Predictions under Cross-Validation"
 date:   2020-02-01
 categories:
   - infrastructure
   - pandas
+  - numpy
+  - pipeline
   - parallelization
   - optimization
 ---

 *Tutorials rarely discuss how to save and process intermediary results in more complex experimental setting.
-This is a walkthrough of how to save model predictions and separate post-processing and evaluation into a separate step, in a setting doing cross-validation while parallelizing model trainign using {multiprocessing}.*
+This is a walkthrough of how to save model predictions to shift post-processing and evaluation into a separate step.
+We make the model predictions in a setting doing cross-validation while parallelizing model training using {multiprocessing} and save the predictions using {numpy}.*

 ```python